plus-m-r/ArkZero/README.en.md

 ### Constraints

-1. The sample app is supported only on Huawei phones running the standard system.
+1. The sample is only supported on Huawei phones with standard systems.

-2. The HarmonyOS version must be HarmonyOS NEXT Developer Beta1 or later.
+2. The HarmonyOS version must be HarmonyOS 5.0.0 Release or later.

-3. The DevEco Studio version must be DevEco Studio NEXT Developer Beta1 or later.
+3. The DevEco Studio version must be DevEco Studio 5.0.0 Release or later.

-4. The HarmonyOS SDK version must be HarmonyOS NEXT Developer Beta1 or later.
+4. The HarmonyOS SDK version must be HarmonyOS 5.0.0 Release SDK or later.